 David died in 1975, at the age of 72.
 Betje lived to be an old lady of 95, and died in 2005.
 But Ruth remembered hearing them speak often about how the Scheffers saved their lives.

 She flew to Calgary, Alberta in November 2007 where a ceremony was held at the Jewish Community Centre to honour the Scheffer family.
 Casey and Toni attended, along with their children and grandchildren.
-Also in attendance was Casey’s younger sister Henny of Nanton, Alberta, and his younger brother Tony of Edmonton.
+Also in attendance was Casey’s younger sister Henny of Nanton, Alberta, and his younger brother Tony of Edmonton, Alberta.

 In the letter that Ruth sent to Casey, she wrote:

-“I hope you will come with your family – children and grandchildren, neighbours and friends – because truly this is a day we shall shout from the rooftops!
-I hope to see you and yours there, so we can look into each other’s eyes and say: “See – we are striking a blow today for the good folks in the universe!”
+“I hope you will come with your family — children and grandchildren, neighbours and friends — because truly this is a day we shall shout from the rooftops!
+I hope to see you and yours there, so we can look into each other’s eyes and say: “See, we are striking a blow today for the good folks in the universe!”

 Here with Casey and Toni Scheffer is Ruth Samuel Tenenholtz, who would not be alive today were it not for Casey’s parents.

-And the Story Isn’t Over Yet!
+The Story Isn’t Over Yet!

 John Zolner was 85 years old when he died in 2006, but this story in his local newspaper confirms his experience being sheltered by the Dutch Resistance.